Finding the Best Places to Retire Since 2006!

 Overview: Callawassie Island is a secluded barrier island off of the southern South Carolina coast.
 It sits in Port Royal Sound and is surrounded by tidal creeks and salt marshes.
 A half mile long causeway connects the island to the mainland.

-Callwassie Island (the island) is a Community Wildlife Habitat, so certified by the National Wildlife Federation, and more than 200 homeowners are officially certified as Backyard Habitats.
+Callwassie Island (the island) is a National Wildlife Habitat, certified by the National Wildlife Federation, and a Certified Audubon Cooperative Sanctuary.
+More than 200 homeowners are officially certified as Backyard Habitats.
 The people who live here are very protective of the island, its ecoloy and its wildlife.

 Callwassie Island (the community) is the essence of Lowcountry coastal living.
 Homes are tucked under tall trees drapped in moss and many have a classic front porch.
 Some properties have a private boat dock.
 Others sit along a golf course.